 WEEK #1 | Seattle, Mt.
 Rainier & Olympic National Park

-Pacific Connect starts in Seattle where we explore Pike Place Market, the Microsoft Campus, the Boeing airplane assembly headquarter, the Chihuly Gardens and the iconic Seattle Space Needle.
+Northwest Connect kicks off in Seattle where we explore Pike Place Market, the Bill and Melinda Gates Foundation, the Boeing airplane assembly headquarter, the Chihuly Gardens and the iconic Seattle Space Needle.
 Seattle is also our base for day trips to Mt.
-Rainier, and kayaking in Puget Sound.
-After a relaxing Shabbat on the University of Washington campus, we travel to Olympic National Park to explore its rainforests, rugged coastlines, and natural hot springs.
+Rainier, kayaking in Puget Sound, and watching the salmon run at Ballard Locks.
+After a relaxing Shabbat on the University of Washington campus, we travel to Olympic National Park to explore its rainforests, rugged coastlines, and natural hot springs of America's far northwestern tip.

 WEEK #2 | Portland, Ashland & Northern California

-In week two we travel southwards to Oregon, stopping at Mt.
+Head due south to Oregon, passing by the remains of volcanic Mt.
 St. Helens en route.
-In Oregon we explore Portland, raft down the Columbia River Gorge, take in the views at Crater Lake, and spend a memorable Shabbat in quaint Ashland, Oregon — where we take part in the Oregon Shakespeare Festival.
-Northwest Connect caps off in Northern California, hiking through redwood forests, learning about salmon conservation efforts, and traveling down the coastline all the way to San Francisco.
+In Oregon we explore Portland, raft down the Columbia River Gorge, look out across stunning Crater Lake, and spend a memorable Shabbat in quaint Ashland, Oregon — where we take part in the Oregon Shakespeare Festival.
+Northwest Connect caps off in Northern California, hiking through redwood forests, paddling up a tidal river, visiting beautiful Mendocino, and traveling down the coastline all the way to San Francisco.

 Is Northwestern Connect right for my teen?